dmbarbour/wikilon/docs/AboutABC.md

 During design and development of Awelon Bytecode, it has been very tempting to pursue collections oriented operations and data types.
 I ultimately decided against this due to the complexity it would add, e.g. needing to make extra choices about which collections to support (arrays, matrices, lists, streams, relations, etc.) and provide the panoply of operators for manipulating them.
 The conception of ABCD also contributed significantly to my willingness to kick collections oriented features into the future.

-Simply put, a significant subset of ABCD will be collections oriented.
+Simply put, an important subset of ABCD will be collections oriented.

 An ABCD interpreter can provide a few under-the-hood data types for compact representations of arrays, matrices, and so on.
 Where necessary, or where guided by annotation, the interpreter can convert between these compact representations and the more conventional composite of products and sums.
 A compiler can do similar, of course.